stclib/STC/README.md

 Performance
 -----------

-The library is very efficent.
-Containers have templated intrusive elements.
+The library is highly efficent.
+All containers have templated intrusive elements.
 One of the most performance critical containers is the **cmap / cset**.
-Luckily, cmap is among the fastest C/C++ map implementations available, see **examples/benchmark.c**
+Luckily, cmap is among the fastest C/C++ hash map implementations available, see **examples/benchmark.c**

 Compiled with g++ v9.2.0 -O3 on windows, Ryzen 7 2700X CPU.
 Similar results with VC and clang.